-Inspired by a true story, Everybody’s Talking About Jamie is the hit musical for today.
+Inspired by a true story, Everybody’s Talking About Jamie is the award-winning hit musical that everybody is talking about.

 Jamie New is sixteen and lives on a council estate in Sheffield.
 Jamie doesn’t quite fit in.